Subaru of New Zealand is the exclusive New Zealand importer and distributor of vehicles manufactured by Subaru Corporation since 1992.

 - 2006 – Tribeca is launched in New Zealand.

 - 2007 – The new generation Impreza is launched and achieves a maximum 5-star ANCAP occupant safety rating.
+Subaru is the first automotive company in New Zealand to achieve the maximum 5-star ANCAP occupant safety rating in every single model.
 Every new Subaru model in New Zealand has been awarded the maximum 5-star ANCAP occupant safety rating.

 - 2009 – Introduction of the first turbo diesel horizontally-opposed Boxer engine in New Zealand.